holyjak/blog.jakubholy.net/content/posts/2019-03-06--clojure-vs-java-few-datastructures-over-many-objects.md

 The Clojure approach seems to be much more productive.

 But it goes beyond developer productivity.
-The fact that all Clojure libraries use the same few generic data structures makes it possible to write equally generic utility libraries for working with data such as [Specter](https://github.com/nathanmarz/specter) or [Balagan](https://github.com/clojurewerkz/balagan) that you can use with Ring requests, [Hiccup](https://github.com/weavejester/hiccup) HTML representation, and anything else.
+The fact that all Clojure libraries use the same few generic data structures makes it possible to write equally generic utility libraries for working with data such as [Specter](https://github.com/nathanmarz/specter) or [Balagan](https://github.com/clojurewerkz/balagan) that you can use with Ring requests, [Hiccup](https://github.com/weavejester/hiccup) HTML representation, "json" data coming from a backend service, and anything else.

 ## More from this series